-The following article appeared in Property Industry Eye which I felt summarized the current optimism well;
+The following article appeared in Property Industry Eye which I felt summarised the current optimism well;

 House prices ended the year up a very optimistic 4% annually – almost four times higher than rival indices – according to the December Halifax House Price Index.